Oahu Publications and

 He joined the company four years ago, and has been in the newspaper business for the past 21 years.
 He worked with the Los Angeles Newspaper Group for more than five years and at the Antelope Valley Press for 12 years.
 He has served on the board of directors for several community organizations.
 Jay has a passion for helping our customers grow their business and he is committed to providing excellent in-depth and compelling news coverage for the communities our publications serve.

-Aaron Barbero is the Vice President of Operations for San Francisco Media Company.
+Aaron Barbero is the Vice President / General Manager for San Francisco Media Company.
 The Lancaster, CA. native came to San Francisco in 2015 after working 24 years at the Antelope Valley Press.
 He brings more than 30 years of printing experience to the company and has managed and overseen nearly all areas of the newspaper industry including creation, production, and distribution.

 Deborah Petersen is the editor-in-chief at the San Francisco Media Co.
 An award-winning journalist, she has worked as a writer, editor and social media editor on both U.S. coasts and is the former editorial director at Stanford Graduate School of Business.
 In her first year of marriage she bicycled 4,697 miles across America with her husband and lived to write about it.